By Matthew Kadey

 The end is now in sight as we close in on one last challenge that is Mineral Bottom road.
 Just as the White Rim began with a big descent, so it must end with a hefty ascent.

-Grunting upwards, I come to the conclusion that the White Rim is a reminder that the bicycle is a perfect machine for exploring Mother Nature’s most impressive creations.
+Grunting upwards, I come to the conclusion that the White Rim is a reminder that a bicycle is a perfect machine for exploring Mother Nature’s most impressive creations.
 Diehard mountain bikers might think about overlooking this route for Moab’s steeper, gnarlier trails, but looking down wordlessly on this vast remote openness, I’m sure of one thing.
 I never want to leave.